Here are some 'essential-salesperson' characteristics which we attribute to most people in that role -

 Can swing between emotional & logical arguments – as needed by the occasion & the customer positioning (finds own happiness with any such direction)

-At some point, starts thinking he/she can take care of everything for the customer & starts looking for purpose
+At some point, starts thinking he/she can take care of everything for the customer & starts looking for purpose in their profession

 Because, selling is like fuelling oneself and its a severe addiction!